Data Processing Agreement

 2.1 Information to be processed.
 The Data controller will pass on data including Personal Data to the data processor.
 In this case who will subcontract part of this processing (outlined below) to The Despatch Company Ltd. This is limited to the information required by a courier to deliver an order.
 This will include Name, Address Line 1, Email Address, Telephone Number, and may include the individual Tax number for export orders to certain countries.

 2.1.1 Subject matter and duration of the processing.
 The data is required for the processing of orders normally this would mean the transfer of a physical good to a named individual by means of a courier.
+The provider is therefore not permitted to use the data for any other purpose and cannot retain the data for longer than is contractually agreed.

 2.1.2 Nature and purpose of the processing.
 The processing of orders for physical items which require delivery through a post or courier network.